SayedPedramHaeri/Flame-Diffuser/README.md

-# FLAME Diffuser: Wildfire Image Synthesis using Mask Guided Diffusion
+# 🔥 FLAME Diffuser: Wildfire Image Synthesis using Mask Guided Diffusion

-News: This paper is accepted by the [IEEE BigData 2024](https://www3.cs.stonybrook.edu/~ieeebigdata2024/)
+A comprehensive repository accompanying the paper **_FLAME Diffuser: Wildfire Image Synthesis using Mask Guided Diffusion_ (2024)**, published in the IEEE BigData Conference.
+This repository provides code, datasets, and analyses supporting our large-scale review of wildfire and smoke imagery resources.
+It includes the full pipeline for mask-guided wildfire generation, Perlin-noise-based mask augmentation, and quantitative evaluation using FID, CLIP Score, and CLIP Confidence.
+The repository also provides sample datasets, evaluation scripts, and ready-to-run demos for generating and benchmarking high-quality wildfire imagery.

-## Introduction
+## 🔍 Overview

-Wildfires have devastating impacts on natural environments and human settlements.
-Existing fire detection systems rely on large, annotated datasets that often lack geographic diversity, leading to decreased generalizability.
-To address this, we introduce the **FLAME Diffuser**, a diffusion-based framework that synthesizes high-quality wildfire images with precise flame location control.
-This training-free framework eliminates the need for model fine-tuning, enhancing the development of robust wildfire detection models.
+FLAME Diffuser is a training-free, diffusion-based framework for synthesizing realistic wildfire images with paired ground truth masks.
+It introduces a novel mask-guided diffusion process that integrates Perlin noise and augmented flame masks to precisely control the placement and realism of generated fire elements while preserving the original scene’s style.
+Built upon Stable Diffusion and CLIP-based evaluation, FLAME Diffuser achieves high image fidelity, semantic alignment, and controllable flame generation — making it a powerful tool for data augmentation and wildfire detection research.
+The framework produces diverse, high-quality wildfire imagery suitable for advancing computer vision models in environmental monitoring, safety, and ecological analysis.

 ## Quick Tutorial
 1. First, please download stable-diffusion-v1-5 model file from: [https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5/resolve/main/v1-5-pruned.ckpt](https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5/resolve/main/v1-5-pruned.ckpt) and place it into the `FLAME_SD\models\ldm\stable-diffusion-v1\` folder. <br>